 A Vegas local, born and raised, she applies her absolute best to every project she takes on.
-She graduated as Magna Cum Laude from UNLV with a degree in Communication Studies.
-She loved her degree because for her, communication is fundamental in all our relationships, and the relationships we form is what life’s all about.
+She graduated as magna cum laude from UNLV with a degree in Communication Studies.
+She loved her degree because for Samantha, communication is fundamental in all our relationships, and the relationships we form is what life’s all about.

 Yet, the accomplishment she is most proud of was her decision to challenge herself by taking her studies internationally (an electrifying choice for someone who’d never stepped out of the USA before).
 She was thirsty for adventure and curious about other cultures and their diverse worldviews, so she spent a semester studying in Italy, and fell in love- to the point that her family wondered if she would ever come home.

 With a new travel bug permanently embedded, she later embarked in a second semester abroad- this time in Thailand.
 She discovered the true meaning of spicy while contributing to the local community by teaching English.
 She learned to appreciate the culture of respect and how to develop mindfulness.
 But the lesson she feels she gained the most was her deepened appreciation for nature.
 Living in a city with terrible air quality, she became more passionate about preserving the environment and developed a strange addiction for reusable straws.